CogentRoleplayCommunity/FogentRoleplay/README.md

 Princess Vex'ahlia Reddinton was gifted this sword upon her return to Redland by her mother, who claimed it was her birth right.
 Lady Reddington used to tell tales of Vex’ahlia’s birth.
 Lady Redguard wanted nothing more than a child, so when her medical and academic knowledge failed her, she prayed to the Moon Presence to protect the unborn child within her.
 Vex’ahlia was born with white hair the color of the full moon.
 One night when Lady Veronica went to check on the baby Vex’ahlia, this sword was leaning up against her crib playing the most wonderful lullaby she’d ever heard.

+#### The Spear of Destiny

+Destiny Strength/Reflex:

+Strength and reflex are set to level 3.

+Weather Manipulation:

+Character gains level 4 in Galecraft, Electrocraft, and Cryocraft.

+Destiny Chosen:

+Destiny Point Cap set to 6.
+Gain an additional Destiny Point whenever one is gained.
+Destiny begins to shape around the user's true desires.

+Indestructible:

+This item can’t lose durability.

+Desc:

+“Long ago, before the time of Fellkin or Brightkin, this weapon is said to have killed a piece of a god.
+The Bright Lord bestowed this weapon on his most loyal ally to do the same again.” - Ancient texts

+The Spear of Destiny, a massive artifact Swordspear,  is the most famous artifact on the continent.
+The Spear was first wielded by the Amon, Spear of the Brights, in service of The Bright Lord.
+Though in time, Amon would use the Spear in an attempt to overthrow The Bright Lord.

+Eventually the Spear would end up in the possession of the Royal Family of Angland, passed down to a sibling of the current Emperor.
+The siblings would wield the Spear as Amon did for their new emperor.
+For it is said that whoever wields the spear of Destiny influences the destiny of the world.

+Whatever their heart truly desires will begin to manifest in the world.
+This is regardless of what the users think they want, it is what they truly desire.If the spear is claimed from combat or stolen by another, then the loser loses all their power.
+They will die in the coming days of mysterious causes.

+The most famous of these was Booker Twins, the Golden Patriot.
+Seen as a symbol of strength and honor to the people of Angland.
+Those that oppose Angland had a much different perspective…

 ### Unique Armor